jmcooper/angular-hogwarts-tdd-kata/README.md

 How are we going to end to end test it? **I will click the register and notice a message saying it was successful then got to schedule page and notice the course being in the schedule.**

-Are we finished with this story? **It depends do we have a story to handle to eliminate the use of the Time-Turner to register for multiple classes?**
+Are we finished with this story? **It depends do we have a story to handle to eliminate the use of the Time-Turner to register for multiple courses?**

 Yes we have another story. **The software works as expected.
 The code is clean.
 Yes, I would say this story is done.**